openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

-Final classes are described in the chapter Experimental Features (see :ref:`Final Classes Experimental`).
+Final classes are discussed in the chapter Experimental Features (see :ref:`Final Classes Experimental`).

 .. index::